Rutuja1108/API-NATEGRATION-Weather-App-/README.md

 # API-NATEGRATION-Weather-App-

+ Weather Finder

-  Weather Finder App ...A simple web app to check real-time weather using the OpenWeatherMap API.
+  A simple web app to check real-time weather using the OpenWeatherMap API.
 Built with HTML, CSS, and JavaScript.